Weak instrumental variables due to ignored nonlinearities in panel data: A Super Learner Control Function estimator: Other Related literature

 \section{Other Related literature}

-This paper is related to the literature on semiparametric panel data models. \citet{RodriguezPoo2017JES} explains that one can either use a first-differencing approach or a profiling technique to estimate a semi-parametric model with an additive separable individual specific effect and a disturbance term. \citet{Li1996EL} explains that kernel estimation of the conditional expectation of the first-differenced endogenous regressor is not feasible when the dimension of the conditioning set is larger than 5.
+This paper is related to the literature on semiparametric panel data models. \citet{RodriguezPoo2017JES} explain that one can either use a first-differencing approach or a profiling technique to estimate a semiparametric model with an additive separable individual specific effect and a disturbance term. \citet{Li1996EL} explains that kernel estimation of the conditional expectation of the first-differenced endogenous regressor is not feasible when the dimension of the conditioning set is larger than 5.
 As a solution, \citet{BaltagiASF2002} presents an additive estimation of the first-differenced non-linear function.

-In addition, this paper is related to the literature on orthogonal/debiased estimation, which focuses on providing $\sqrt{N}$ consistent estimators of low-dimensional parameters in the presence of high-dimensional nuisance parameters. \citet{Chernozhukov2018EJ} defines an orthogonal score as the one that presents a vanishing Gateaux derivative with respect to the nuisance parameters when evaluated at the true finite-dimensional parameter values.
+In addition, this paper is related to the literature on orthogonal/debiased estimation, which focus on providing $\sqrt{N}$ consistent estimators of low-dimensional parameters in the presence of high-dimensional nuisance parameters. \citet{Chernozhukov2018EJ} define an orthogonal score as the one that presents a vanishing Gateaux derivative with respect to the nuisance parameters when evaluated at the true finite-dimensional parameter values.
 The orthogonal score is closely related to the score proposed by \citet{Robinson1988E}.

 Finally, our work relates to the literature of mixed effects models and machine learning.
-Our model is related to a mixed effects model assuming that covariates are exogenous conditioning on the cluster random effects. \cite{EmmeneggerSJS2023} uses double machine learning to estimate a partially linear mixed-effects model. \cite{Young2024JRSSB} proposes a sandwich boosting for accurately estimating partially linear models for grouped data.
+Our model is related to a mixed effects model assuming that covariates are exogenous conditioning on the cluster random effects. \cite{EmmeneggerSJS2023} use double machine learning to estimate a partially linear mixed-effects model.
+Our setup differs from \cite{EmmeneggerSJS2023} as it allows for endogeneity, it includes a control function leading to the study of a different score function than the one presented by the authors. \cite{Young2024JRSSB} propose a sandwich boosting for accurately estimating partially linear models for grouped data.